 Three weeks ago I handed in my resignation to a company I’ve been employed with for 6.5 years.
 The stress level felt as though it was taking a toll on my mental health and it was more than stretching into time with my family.
 My husband and I decided enough was enough and it was time to make a drastic move.
 A move that would mean a single income along with letting go of my healthcare benefits.
 Leading up to this moment, I have been applying and interviewing since 2011-and to no avail.
 Due to the painfully difficult task of landing a new job, I have toyed with the possibility of leaving the corporate world forever.
 This means we need to be okay with taking a reduction in pay and benefits.
 The allure of once climbing the ladder has completely lost it’s shimmer.
 A slower pace where my health is in good form, and life isn’t whipping past me like a freight train is the carrot calling my name now.

 Prior to 2008, things were a bit different.
 It would seem that now companies are running more lean than ever.
 As a result, workloads are heavy and stress levels are high.
 Of the existing workforce, plenty of companies employ working mothers.
 We are the group that leaves one job to go to our jobs as moms.
 But what about when the day job overshadows, hovers, or smothers the mom job?
 What then?
 Can we do both jobs at once and do them well?
-Who suffers as a result- the generation we’re raising, we moms, both, or society as a whole?
+Who suffers as a result- the generation we’re raising, us moms, both, or society as a whole?

 In a Facebook group I facilitate for working mothers, a survey was posted to capture answers to questions relating to what they need help with the most as working mothers.
-The idea was to hone in on how both their home life and work life could be modified to make life a bit more manageable.
+The idea was to hone in on how both their home and work life could be modified to make life in general a bit more manageable.
 The results are fascinating, yet not surprising.

 It is important to dream about what means the most to us, what motivates us, and what would bring us joy.
 The final question asks about daydreams.

-I daydream what it would be like to…
+The question reads “I daydream what it would be like to…”